 State Lands Restriction Information

-No Restrictions - State Lands in Southern Arizona including, Cochise, Graham, Greenlee, Pima, and Santa Cruz Counties.
+Stage 2 Fire Restrictions for all of State Trust Land in Southern Arizona including within: Cochise, Graham, Greenlee, Pima, Pinal, and Santa Cruz Counties.

 Target shooting and fireworks are never allowed at any time of the year

 For state, federal, and tribal fire restrictions visit our NEW website.